-Unlike in OpenLayers, Leaflet expects GeoJSON and TopoJSON to be embedded and defined using a data property or to be hosted externally and for the corresponding URL to be provided using the url property.
+Unlike in OpenLayers, Leaflet expects GeoJSON to be embedded and defined using a data property.
 Like other layers it also accepts an optional options property.
 The style property is defined within this options property as seen above. opacity is a part of the style property.

-42.2.1 Using the CARTO platform with Leaflet
+37.2.1 Using the CARTO platform with Leaflet